 Alternatively, MantisHub hosted option provides expert email support and an extensive knowledge base, as well as exclusive plugins for helpdesk, user import and chat integrations.

-Manuscript was developed by the same team behind Trello, FogCreek Software and previously know as Fogbugz.
+Fogbugz was originally developed by the same team behind Trello, FogCreek Software.
 Key features include task subscriptions, so you’re always updated on the status of your bugs, flexible permissions, bulk issue editing, and custom workflows.
 Manuscript has also developed several integrations that allow you to introduce agile project management, storage, chat, and code hosting.

 10. Basecamp 3